PrefectHQ/prefect/docs/tutorial/workers.md

 ### Modify the deployment

 If you need to make updates to your deployment, you can do so by modifying your script and rerunning it.
-You'll need to make one update to specify value for `job_variables` to ensure your Docker worker can successfully execute scheduled runs for this flow.
+You'll need to make one update to specify a value for `job_variables` to ensure your Docker worker can successfully execute scheduled runs for this flow.
+See the example below.

 The `job_variables` section allows you to fine-tune the infrastructure settings for a specific deployment.
 These values override default values in the specified work pool's [base job template](/concepts/work-pools/#base-job-template).